István Szántó: Life

-In 1585, Szántó proceeded to Gyulafehérvár (now Alba Iulia, Romania), and thence, on the expulsion of the Jesuit order from Transylvania; in 1590 he became head of the Jesuit house in Vágsellyto Vágsellye (today Šaľa, Slovakia).
+In 1585, Szántó proceeded to Gyulafehérvár (now Alba Iulia, Romania), and thence, on the expulsion of the Jesuit order from Transylvania; in 1590 he became head of the Jesuit house in Vágsellyto Vágsellye (now Šaľa, Slovakia).
 The following year, he went as a preacher to Znióvàralja (now Kláštor pod Znievom, Slovakia).
 He taught in Vienna from 1592–4, and thereafter worked as a Hungarian preacher and confessor.
 He was pastor in Turóc.
-The soldiers of István Bocskai drove away the Jesuits, set the house on fire, and all its buildings were burned.
+The soldiers of Stephen Bocskai drove away the Jesuits, set the house on fire, and all its buildings were burned.
 He fled to Alamóc, where he began the translation of the Vulgate.
-He then moved to Olmütz, where he wrote his memoirs.
+He then moved to Olomouc, Moravia, where he wrote his memoirs.
+He died in Olomouc in 1612.

 Works

 During the siege of Znióvàralja his books and manuscripts, including the Hungarian catechism which he composed in Rome, were lost; until his death, he was working on a translation of the New Testament, which may have been was used by György Káldy.
 Szántó must also be credited with the Hungarian portion of the dictionary of Calepino.